Eco Camp Schedule

 Sunday 10:00 AM - 11:30 PM: Meadow & Horticulture Walk

 Learn how Hudson Valley indigenous people thrived on these lands and how we can thrive on them today with sustainable agricultural practices.
-We visit our different cultivation areas and explore topics ranging from Eastern Woodlands horticulture to wild-simulated native herb cultivation.
+We visit our on-site cultivation area and explore topics ranging from Eastern Woodlands crops to wild-simulated native herb cultivation.
 Depending on the season, guests might get to bring herbs or mushrooms home with them!

 Dates & Availability

 Our camp opens on Memorial Day weekend and closes on Indigenous People's Day (i.e. Columbus Day weekend) each season.
 During that time, we are open Thursday to Monday each week.
-Because so many people can only get away for a typical two-night weekend, our programming begins on Friday evening and ends of Sunday.
+Because so many people can only get away for a typical two-night weekend, our programming begins on Friday evening and ends on Sunday.
 For those with time constraints, we understand if you can't attend every program throughout the weekend.
 And for those who can extend their visit, we highly recommend a four-night stay to allow for plenty of time to relax and enjoy the campground, as well as to explore the many historic towns and scenic areas nearby.

-On select Sundays throughout the summer, we host hands-on workshops instead of a farm tour.
+On select weekends throughout the summer, we host hands-on workshops.
 Topics range from shiitake mushroom inoculation and mushroom identification to medicinal plants and herbal salve making.
 Occasionally, these workshops are led by guest presenters and are part of a themed weekend.
 We are especially excited to host workshops led by Hudson Valley native descendants when they visit their ancestral homelands from their contemporary communities in Oklahoma, Ontario, and Wisconsin.